steve-fryatt/wimp-tutorial/README.md

 Use
 ---

-The tutorial was written with the single purpose of being published on <https://www.stevefryatt.org.uk/>, and is consequently in an XML-based format which can be parsed through [XML Docs](https://www.github.com/steve-fryatt/xml-docs) into a format suitable for the home-brew CMS used on that site.
-The format is largely semantic, however, so With some work on the parser's output module it shoould be possible to generate output in other formats as well.
+The tutorial was written with the single purpose of being published on <https://www.stevefryatt.org.uk/>, and is consequently in an XML-based format which can be parsed through [XML Docs](https://www.github.com/steve-fryatt/xmldocs) into a format suitable for the home-brew CMS used on that site.
+The format is largely semantic, however, so with some work on the parser's output module it should be possible to generate output in other formats as well.

 Licence